 Thornmail is a good first item against Irelia.
 The AS reduction is good to keep her from abusing her stacked Ionian Fervor.
 The grievous wounds help against the healing from Bladesurge and Conqueror (which she probably took).

 Look out for Jax' level 1 cheese with Counter Strike.
 It is possible to outplay his Counter Strike by taunting him with Shadow Dash.
 Counter Strike's duration is 2s and Shadow Dash' taunt is 1.5s.
 If you can taunt him after like 0.5s after he casts it, you can just walk away from him, while he isn't able to use Leap Strike and it's an easy dodge of the stun.
 In general, short trades are better against Jax, as Relentless Assault heavily increases his sustained damage.
-Like with all AA-oriented champions, Spirit's Refuge is a valuable tool against abilities like Empower and the 3-hit passive from Grandmaster's Might.
+Like with all AA-oriented champions, Spirit's Refuge is a valuable tool against abilities like Empower and the 3-hit passive from Master-At-Arms.
 His lategame strength is unmatchable though and once he gets Trinity Force + Spear of Shojin there is just no way to duel him.
 You'll need multiple people and CC to at least stand a chance.

 Ninja Tabi is your friend in this matchup.
 Randuin's Omen or Thornmail is also really valuable for the AS reduction.